What Is a Lawyer?

 - How long have you practiced law?

 - How and how often do you bill?

 - Can you tell me whether I have a strong case without having to spend a lot of money?

 - How often will you update me on the status of my case?

 - What are my responsibilities as a client?

-You can check to see if a lawyer has been disciplined by checking with the state disciplinary organization, often through a state's bar association website.
+You can check if a lawyer has been disciplined by checking with the state disciplinary organization, often through a state's bar association website.

-You may qualify for free legal help if you meet certain income requirements, especially if you are charged with a crime for which the sentence would deprive you of liberty (such as jail or prison time).
+You may qualify for free legal help if you meet certain income requirements, especially if you are charged with a crime and face a sentence that could deprive you of your liberty (such as jail or prison time).
 For non-criminal matters, community legal clinics and lawyers working "pro bono" offer free legal services for those who qualify.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help